 Bircher was aware of the fact that food had healing benefits, while more than likely, the medical community surrounding him did not.
 He then made the connection with improved health from eating raw.
 He stated that raw fruits and vegetables were the healthiest out there for the human body.
 While he noted in the late 1800’s that meat had the least amount of healthy elements for the human body.
 Of course, today, this is nothing new.
 But in the late 1800’s, it was monumental.

 But, surprisingly, many took to his philosophy of eating raw and vegetarian.
-In 1897, Bircher opened all the nutritional clinic, “Vital Force” and was a huge success.
-You can read his book titled, “Food Science for All” if you’d like to encompass more about his philosophies.
+In 1897, Bircher opened the nutritional clinic, “Vital Force” and was a huge success.
+You can read his book titled, “Food Science for All” if you’d like to encompass more of his philosophies.

 As I mentioned above, “muesli” is a wonderful Swiss breakfast, or anytime dish.
-Consisting of oats, fruit, nuts and in my version, milk it really is the perfect proportion of food and nutrition.
+Consisting of oats, fruit, nuts and in my version, milk (or nut-milk for the vegans).
+It really is the perfect proportion of food and nutrition.
 Bircher himself stated that he felt muesli “corresponds with the laws of the human organism,” its composition, i.e., its proportions of protein, fat and carbohydrate calories, being identical with mother’s milk.

 There’s nothing complicated about this recipe.
-Use your fruit, cut it up, add your oats, nuts and raw milk.
+Use your fruit, cut it up, add your oats, nuts and raw milk (or nut-milk).
 Mix it up, put it in a cold place (fridge) and eat it when you desire.
 My adaptation is a bit different from his original, but not much.
 I have provided his original ‘clinic recipe’, and below is my adaptation.

 - 1 TBS oatmeal coarse oatmeal or rolled oats